Surprisingly High Redundancy in Electronic Structure Data Across Materials Explained by Low Intrinsic Dimensionality: Funding

 \subsection{Generalizability}

 In this section, we provide additional results that demonstrate the generalizability of ML models trained on pruned datasets.
-The error in electron density prediction for defects in the Aluminum-108 system is shown in Figure~\ref{fig:al-defects}.
-The generalization error of the GraNd method increases rapidly beyond $60$\% pruning, whereas random pruning maintains high accuracy up to $90$\% pruning.
-The CCS method supports a remarkably high pruning factor ($99$\%) without any significant loss in generalization performance.
-For CrFeCoNi system with defects, the errors in electron density prediction for defects is shown in Figure~\ref{fig:crfeconi-defects}.
-The generalization performance for GraNd worsen rapidly beyond $40$\%, whereas random pruning maintains high accuracy up to $80$\% pruning factors.
-However, CCS maintains near-original performance until $99$\% pruning.
-We plot the ML-predicted electron density fields obtained from the original dataset, $90$\% CCS dataset and $99$\% CCS dataset in Figure~\ref{fig:divacancy-defects} and compare against KS-DFT calculations.
-It demonstrates that the CCS-based pruning, even at two orders of magnitude reduction, retains a remarkably high level of the original model’s generalization capability.
+The error in electron density prediction for defects in the 32-atoms aluminum system is shown in Figure~\ref{fig:al-defects}.
+The generalization error of the GraNd method increases rapidly beyond $80$\% pruning, whereas random pruning maintains high accuracy up to $90$\% pruning.
+The CCS method supports a remarkably high pruning factor ($99$\%) without any significant loss in generalization performance